 - Make sure that your comments are relevant and not defamatory or offensive.
 You remain personally and legally responsible for them

-- We reserve the right to remove from this website an entire comment containing words that are/may be defamatory or offensive
+- We reserve the right to remove, from this website, comments which contain defamatory or offensive comments

 We cannot provide planning histories for any site prior to 1974.